C.F. Monterrey

-Club de Fútbol Monterrey Rayados, A.C., simply known as Monterrey or by its nickname Rayados, is a Mexican professional football club based in the Monterrey metropolitan area in Nuevo León, that plays in Liga MX, the top division of Mexican football.
-Founded in 1945, it is the oldest active professional club from the northern part of Mexico.
-Since 1999, the club has been owned by FEMSA, Latin America's largest bottling company.
-Its home games have been played in Estadio BBVA since 2015.
-The team's nickname of Rayados (The Striped-Ones) stems from the club's traditional navy blue striped uniform.
-The uniform is reflected in the club's current crest, which is also decorated with stars above the crest representing the club's league titles and stars below representing continental.
+Club de Fútbol Monterrey Rayados, A.C., also known as Rayados de Monterrey, is a professional football club based in the Monterrey metropolitan area, Nuevo León.
+The club competes in Liga MX, the top division of Mexican football, and plays its home matches at Estadio BBVA.
+Founded in 1945, it is the oldest active professional club from the Northern Mexico, since 1999 the club has been owned by FEMSA.
+Nicknamed Rayados stems from the club's traditional navy blue striped uniform, which is reflected in the club's crest.

-Monterrey has won 5 Liga MX titles and 3 Copa MX titles, internationally, the club won one CONCACAF Cup Winners Cup and 5 CONCACAF Champions League titles of which it won three consecutive titles (2010–11, 2011–12 and 2012–13).
-In 2020, Monterrey became the second Mexican club to complete the treble after winning the Liga MX, Copa MX and CONCACAF Champions League titles.
+Domestically, CF Monterrey has won five Liga MX titles and three Copa MX titles.
+Internationally, it has won five CONCACAF Champions League titles and one CONCACAF Cup Winners Cup.
+The club finished in third place twice in the FIFA Club World Cup (2012 and 2019).
+In 2020, the club became the second Mexican club to complete the treble after winning the Liga MX, Copa MX and CONCACAF Champions League titles.

 The club's oldest and biggest rival is Tigres UANL of the Autonomous University of Nuevo León.
 The derby between the two, known as the Clásico Regiomontano, is considered to be one of the most heated and intensely competed rivalries in Mexican football; both teams consistently rank among the highest in attendance and regularly feature among the most expensively assembled squads in the country.